Rules and Regulations

 - Vehicles parked in an area reserved for handicapped persons

-- Parking or blocking handicapped access ramp
+- Parking or blocking access to handicapped ramps or throughways

-- Unregistered and expired registrations
+- Unregistered and/or expired registrations

-- Vehicles parked in staff and faculty lots
+- Vehicles parked in staff and faculty lots without the proper decal

 Other conditions may exist that require the removal of vehicles from campus property.
 The university reserves the right to tow vehicles from its property for blatant violations of the parking rules and whenever public safety is compromised.
 Towing and additional vehicle storage charges, in addition to any fines imposed, are the responsibility of the owner and/or operator of the vehicle in violation.